If it’s your first time taking a cruise, you might be wondering exactly what there is to do on the ship.

 Score Big in a Blackjack Tournament

 Similar to the slot tournament mentioned above, casinos often offer blackjack tournaments as well.
 Pay the entry fee and do your best to come out in the lead at the end of the time.
 Be the big winner and you could go home with some cash or prizes.

 It’s also a good way to get the hang of the mechanics of the game if you’re a beginner, without risking a lot of money.

 Think that the entertainment on the cruise ship is going to all be PG-rated?
 Most is, but the comedians that perform during the trip can get a little dirtier… and a lot funnier.

 Many ships have comedy clubs while others simply have a lounge or theater where the comedian performs a set.
 As well, there is usually a “clean” routine earlier in the night and then a more adult routine late at night.

-The comedians brought onboard may not be the biggest names, but they are often well-accomplished, including appearances on TV shows.
+The comedians brought onboard may not be the biggest names, but they are often well-accomplished, including appearances on TV shows and specials.